-As we have mentioned before, administrative assistant is become a collective term that can mean anything from a secretary to office assistant.
+As we have mentioned before, an administrative assistant has become a collective term that can mean anything from a secretary to an office assistant.
 Sometimes it all means the same thing, sometimes there are differences.
 Job seekers should pay a closer look at job descriptions before sending their applications.

-Here are the list of resources where administrative assistant jobs can be found.
+Here is the list of resources where administrative assistant jobs can be found.
 If you click on the link, you will be redirected to the administrative assistant jobs available at the moment:

 Before sending your resume to any of the opportunities, please tailor it to every job opening.
 Don’t make a mistake of developing a generic resume to send it out to as many employers as you possibly can.
 This “shortcut” will not help you at all.

 10 Common Administrative Assistant Interview Questions